imcquee/vitacompanion-VSCODE/README.md

 >Vita: Keep Vita Awake
 ```

-This will intermittenly send a command to keep your Vita screen on.
-In a future update it will be able to kep your device awake without the screen on.
+This will intermittenly send a command to keep your device screen on.
+In a future update it will be able to keep your device awake without the screen on.